Picovoice/orca/README.md

 ### iOS

-Create an instance of the engine and synthesize:
+Create an instance of the engine:

 ```swift
 import Orca